 It's crucial to thoroughly research clinics and verify surgeon credentials before making a decision.
 Carefully research and choose reputable centers to maximize safety and treatment success when considering bone marrow transplantation in Mexico.

 The best bone marrow transplantation clinics in Mexico hold JCI and General Health Council accreditations, operating in cities like Mexicali and Puerto Vallarta.
-According to Bookimed’s ranking, the top clinics are Hospital de la Familia, Holistic Bio Spa®, and Immunotherapy Regenerative Medicine.
+According to Bookimed’s ranking, the top clinics are Hospital de la Familia, Immunotherapy Regenerative Medicine, and Advance Health Medical Center.
 They stand out for 20+ years of experience in regenerative medicine, internationally recognized specialists, and patient-centered protocols.
 When choosing a provider, look for Consejo de Salubridad General certification, experienced transplant teams, and established safety protocols, with cost-effective care.
 Always consult a qualified hematologist before making a decision.

 Written by Anna Leonova